jesusyanez/free-instrumental-api/README.md

 A free API that returns YouTube rap beats.

 ## About
-I made this for my random beat website.
+I made this for my random instrumental website.
-For those "give me a beat" moments, you know.
+For those "give me a beat" moments.

-<p>It's totally free, go ahead and try it.
+<p>I made it free so anyone that is learning can use it.
 I hope you have fun & make something cool.</p>

-## What it do (example)
+## Example
 ### Request
 https://free-rap-beat-api.vercel.app/api/beats